aliencow/generic_scripting/linux/VPS/seguridad/usuariosyaccesos.md

 Tras confirmar cambios recargamos el servicio con sytemctl: `sudo systemctl reload ssh.service` y a partir de ese momento no se adminitán accesos como root ni con contraseña normal.

+#### Cambiar el puerto ssh

+1. Backup the Configuration File.
+Before making any changes, it’s always a good practice to back up your SSH configuration file.

+    ```bash

+    ```
+2. Edit the SSH Configuration File.
+Open the SSHD configuration file with your preferred text editor.
+For this example, we’ll use nano.

+    ```bash
+    sudo nano /etc/ssh/sshd_config
+    ```
+3. Locate the Port Directive.
+Find the line that starts with Port.
+It should say Port 22 by default.

+4. Change the Port Number.
+Edit the line to reflect your desired port number, preferably above 1024 to avoid conflicts with other standard services.
+For instance, to change it to port 222 sudo netstat -tunpl2, the line would look like:

+    ```bash
+    Port 2222
+    ```

+5. Save and Close the File.
+If you’re using nano, press CTRL + O to write the changes, then press Enter, and CTRL + X to exit.

+6. Adjust Firewall Rules.
+If you have a firewall enabled (like UFW or Firewalld), you’ll need to update its rules to allow connections on the new SSH port.

+    ```bash
+    sudo ufw allow 2222/tcp
+    ```

+7. Restart the SSH Service.
+Apply the changes by restarting the SSH daemon.

+    ```bash
+    sudo systemctl restart sshd
+    ```

+8. Test the New SSH Port.
+Before logging out of your current session, open a new terminal or SSH client and try connecting to the server using the new port to ensure everything works correctly: ssh username@your_server_ip -p 2222

+9. DON FORGET TO CHECK.
+Don't forget to check if your ufw firewall is enabled:

+    ```bash
+    sudo ufw status
+    ```

+    if it is not enabled activate it

+    ```bash
+    sudo ufw enable
+    ```

+    If you need to check whether de port is active, do it with  or without netstat:

+    ```bash
+    #without netstat:
+    #list open ports (listening)
+    sudo lsof -nP -iTCP -sTCP:LISTEN
+    #check custom port
+    sudo lsof -nP -i:5054

+    #with netstat
+    # si no tenemos netstat lo instalaremos con
+    sudo apt install net-tools

+    sudo netstat -tunpl

+    # used arguments:

+    #-t - Queries the command for TCP ports.
+    #-u - Queries for UDP ports.
+    #-n - Avoids DNS lookup and shows only IP addresses to speed up the process.
+    #-p - Displays the process ID and the name of the program using the port.
+    #-l - Outputs listening ports.

+    ```